-Many thanks to our members, patrons and supporters for all the work that they have done during the year.
-Thanks also to our professional advisors who have been so generous with their time: Stefan Lipa for support to the Fundraising group, Jo Renshaw of Turpin & Miller for legal advice, Peter Casson for auditing our accounts, Bo Priestley for support for the new website and David Hyde for the design of this annual review.
+We are grateful to all the organisations and individuals whose generous grants and donations make our work possible.
+Many thanks also to our members, patrons and supporters for all the work that they do for us.
+And finally, to our professional advisors who are so generous with their time: Stefan Lipa for support to the Fundraising Group, Jo Renshaw of Turpin & Miller for legal advice, Peter Casson for auditing our accounts and David Hyde for the design of this brochure.